isovalent/ebpf-docs/docs/ebpf-library/libbpf/ebpf/bpf_core_read.md

 bpf_core_read(&dst, sizeof(dst), a.c.d);
 ```

 Since `src` contains the field accesses, these fill be stored in the relocation entry so the actual offset can be adjusted.
-It is therefor important to not do the field access outside of the `bpf_core_read`:
+It is therefore important to not do the field access outside of the `bpf_core_read`:

 ```c
 /* Incorrect */